YaraHussien1/Fast-Hotel-API/README.md

       The specific SOA solution was to make the customer able to find the closest hotel to his location.
 It also orders a taxi to give         him a ride to the hotel, and it takes care of the payment process with all its details.

  * Why use service computing?
-    -Less cost.
+    - Less cost.
-    -Availability.
+    - Availability.
-    -Better maintenance.
+    - Better maintenance.
-    -Reusability.
+    - Reusability.

  * Why use composition?
-      -We use composition because provides services for new software applications or Api´s.
+      - We use composition because provides services for new software applications or Api´s.

  * Why did you choose these third parties?
-    -Easy to use.
+    - Easy to use.
-    -More documentation.
+    - More documentation.
-    -Free keys.
+    - Free keys.
-    -Stable and secure.
+    - Stable and secure.

 # Service Design